Abhay-Bansal9/odoo_hack/README.md

 NOTE: We Have commit in Main and Master Branch make sure to check it out!

-YOUTUBE VIDEO OF SKILLSAATHI : https://youtu.be/zh5xTNM2MlI?si=sv24fMcm7S-Rqavt
+YOUTUBE VIDEO OF SKILLSAATHI (SkillSwap) : https://youtu.be/zh5xTNM2MlI?si=sv24fMcm7S-Rqavt